BernhardWerner/cindy_tools/tools/single_scripts/README.md

 ## Color

 Functions to translate between various colour spaces and representation as well as functions to interpolate/blend within these spaces.
 Most if not all things here are informed by Björn Ottosson's articles.
-The best starting point: [https://bottosson.github.io/posts/oklab/](https://bottosson.github.io/posts/oklab/)
+The best starting point: [https://bottosson.github.io/posts/oklab/](https://bottosson.github.io/posts/oklab/){: target="_blank"}

 ## Egdod